yang-zheming/Hugo-Github-Netlify/content/en/publication/ISPA2/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Published In 2019 Asia-Pacific Signal and Information Processing Association Annual Summit and Conference (APSIPA ASC).
-IEEE, 2019: 493-498."
+publication: "Published In 2020 IEEE International Symposium on Parallel and Distributed Processing with Applications (ISPA).
+IEEE, 2020, pp. 728-735."
 publication_short: ""

-abstract: The multiple factors of intelligence measurement are critical in the intelligent science.
-The intelligence measurement is typically built at a model based on the multiple factors.
-The different digital self is generally difficult to measure due to the uncertainty among multiple factors.
-Effective methods for the universal intelligence measurement are therefore important to different digital-selves.
-In this paper, we propose a universal intelligence measurement method based on metaanalysis.
-Firstly, we get study data through keywords in database and delete the low-quality data.
-Secondly, after encoding the data, we compute the effect value by Odds ratio, Relatve risk and Risk difference.
-Then we test the homogeneity by Q-test and analysis the bias by funnel plots.
-Thirdly, we select the Fixed Effect and Random Effect as statistical model.
-Finally, simulation results confirm that our method can effectively solve the multiple factors of different digital self.
-Especially for the intelligence of human, machine, company, government and institution.
+abstract: As an emerging key technology of crowd intelligence, multi-access edge computing, mobile crowdsensing, and Internet of everything, large-scale optimization can offer suboptimal solutions to the binary optimization problems with NP-complete in these fields.
+Binary Particle Swarm Optimization (BPSO) is a stable and promising approach with controllable computational complexity.
+However, it is still challenging to solve these problems by using BPSO.
+In this paper, inspired by the formulation of crowd intelligence, we propose a hierarchical BPSO algorithm (H-BPSO) based on intelligence model for large-scale binary optimization problems.
+In H-BPSO, we first formulate the particles in the swarm as entities with intelligence, and divide them into different levels according to their intelligence.
+Then we design a new strategy for the selection of guiding particles when updating particles.
+Further, in order to make H-BPSO have better adaptability, and can balance between exploration and exploitation during the evolution, we introduce a dynamic level-number selection strategy.
+Finally, we investigate the performance of our proposed H-BPSO on a well-known benchmark set of high-dimensional Knapsack instances through comparing H-BPSO with several state-of-the-art BPSO algorithms.
+The experimental results demonstrate that H-BPSO has better performance when solving high-dimensional Knapsack problems in terms of convergence speed and global search capability.

 # Summary.
 An optional shortened abstract.
-summary: Published In 2019 Asia-Pacific Signal and Information Processing Association Annual Summit and Conference
+summary: Published In 2020 IEEE International Symposium on Parallel and Distributed Processing with Applications

 tags:
 - Source Themes